fsprojects/Paket/docs/content/Dependencies_file.md

 The `Paket.dependencies` file is used to specify reules regarding your application's dependencies.

-It uses a similar syntax to that of [bundler](http://bundler.io/)'s GEMfile:-
+It uses a similar syntax to that of [bundler](http://bundler.io/)'s GEMfile:

     source "http://nuget.org/api/v2"